 - 600g purple sprouting broccoli

-- 2 garlic cloves, peeled and overwhelmed
+- Two garlic cloves, peeled and overwhelmed

 - 3 tbsp olive oil